lilab-bcb/cirrocumulus/docs/tutorial.rst

 Dot plot view
 ^^^^^^^^^^^^^^^

-Besides scatterplots under cell embedding, you can also check gene distributions regarding cell types using dot plots:
+In addition to embeddings, you can also view gene distributions across cell categories using dot plots:

 .. image:: images/dot-plot.png
   :align: center